KellerJordan/Lynxis/README.md

 # Lynxis
-Lynxis is a text editing interface intended to be used for note-taking, especially in mathematics courses.
+Lynxis is an interface intended to be used for note-taking, especially in mathematics courses.
 Rather than storing notes as a linear file, user input is stored as network of relationships between informational nodes.

 Technologies: Meteor(MongoDB, NodeJS, ...), ReactJS, Materialize, KaTeX